Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions/README.md

 ## Features

-### Asynchronous Expressions

-Async Expressions are supported using two classes:
+* **Async Expressions** are supported using two classes:
     * `AwaitExpression`: An expression that represents an await operation.
     * `AsyncBlockExpression`: An expression that represents an asynchronous code block.

+* **Disposable Expressions** are supported using the `UsingExpression` class.
+This class allows you to create an expression tree that automatically disposes of resources after the associates expressions are executed.

+* Supports Fast Expression Compiler (FEC) for improved performance.

+## Examples

+### Asynchronous Expressions

 The following example demonstrates how to create an asynchronous expression tree.